-$\rm HIS295 / \, HIS295 \qquad \qquad A-E-G \, / \, 3-4 \, \, cr. \, hrs. \\ \rm SPECIAL \, TOPICS \, IN \, HISTORY$
+HIS295 A-E-G / 3-4 cr. hrs.
+SPECIAL TOPICS IN HISTORY

-Special and current topics in History may be available.
-See the online catalog for a complete listing.
+Special and current topics in history may be available.
+See the online schedule for a complete listing.
 No prerequisite.

-HIS296 / HIS296 A-E-G / 3-4 cr. hrs.
+HIS296 A-E-G / 3-4 cr. hrs.
 HONORS SPECIAL TOPICS IN HISTORY

-Honors special topics courses in History may be available for Honors students as well as those who have received permission from campus honors program coordinator.
-See the online catalog for a complete listing.
+Honors special topics courses in history may be available for Honors students as well as those who have received permission from campus honors program coordinator.
+See the online schedule for a complete listing.
 No prerequisite.